 - Add them into a casserole.

-I grow quite a bit of Tatsoi and I dry that in the same way that I dry kale.
+I grow quite a bit of Tatsoi and dry that the same way I dry kale.

 Dried Onion Tops

 While not a “leafy green,” this is still another vegetable that can be eaten and is typically discarded.
 While you can pull a few onion tops at any time during the growing process (as long as you leave something there for the plant to collect sunlight), it’s easiest to remove the tops when you are ready to cure the onion for winter storage.

 To do this you will want to cut the onion greens off about 1-2 inches from the bulb.
 Place them on some tray in a warm area to let them dry (I like to use my Solar Drying Rack for this).
 I don’t like to put any part of the onion in my dehydrator in the house because it’s very hard to get the smell out once you’ve done it.

 Once the tops are completely dry and brittle, grind them up in the food processor or blender and you’ve got a great onion powder that you can use in recipes.

 What About Drying Greens in the Microwave or Oven?

 Greens will dry just fine in the open air and sun; electricity’s not needed to dry them in the oven or microwave.
 Plus, oven drying or microwave drying will heat your greens and can ruin the taste and/or nutritional value.
 You want to dry them in a relatively low heat as suggested here.

 What Kind of Dehydrator Should I Buy?